aframevr/aframe/docs/guides/building-a-basic-scene.md

 To use the asset management system for an image texture:

+- To use a local texture file, select the Assets folder.
+- Upload an asset.
+- Select the asset and copy the URL.
 - Add `<a-assets>` to the scene.
 - Define the texture as an `<img>` under `<a-assets>`.
 - Give the `<img>` an HTML ID (e.g., `id="boxTexture"`).
+- Set the image source to the asset URL (e.g., src="URL")
 - Reference the asset using the ID in DOM selector format (`src="#boxTexture"`).

 ```html